awesomerank/awesomerank.github.io/lists/chentsulin/awesome-graphql.md

 * [graphql-autocomplete ★32](https://github.com/orionsoft/atom-graphql-autocomplete) - Autocomplete and lint from a GraphQL endpoint in Atom.
 * [GraphQL IDE ★403](https://github.com/redound/graphql-ide) - An extensive IDE for exploring GraphQL API's.
 * [Swagger to GraphQL ★122](https://github.com/yarax/swagger-to-graphql) - GraphQL types builder based on REST API described in Swagger.
 Allows to migrate to GraphQL from REST for 5 minutes
-* [GraphQL Voyager ★2168](https://github.com/APIs-guru/graphql-voyager) - Represent any GraphQL API as an interactive graph.
+* [GraphQL Voyager ★2188](https://github.com/APIs-guru/graphql-voyager) - Represent any GraphQL API as an interactive graph.
 * [GraphQL Docs](https://graphql-docs.com) - Instantly create beautiful GraphQL API docs hosted online.
 * [GraphQL Faker ★265](https://github.com/APIs-guru/graphql-faker) - 🎲 Mock or extend your GraphQL API with faked data.
 No coding required.
 * [Apollo Launchpad](https://launchpad.graphql.com/) - Like JSFiddle for GraphQL server code, write and deploy a GraphQL API directly from your browser.
 * [Altair GraphQL Client ★33](https://github.com/imolorhe/altair) - An sleek graphQL client app for querying GraphQL servers, like Postman for graphQL.
 It also comes as a chrome extension.
 * [Apollo Storybook Decorator ★47](https://github.com/abhiaiyer91/apollo-storybook-decorator) - Wrap your React Storybook stories with Apollo Client, provide mocks for isolated UI testing with GraphQL
 * [GraphQL Metrics ★0](https://github.com/Workpop/graphql-metrics) - instrument GraphQL resolvers, logging response times and statuses (if there was an error or not) to the console as well as to InfluxDB.
+* [json-graphql-server ★47](https://github.com/marmelab/json-graphql-server) - Get a full fake GraphQL API with zero coding in less than 30 seconds, based on a JSON data file.

 <a name="databases" />